GregRos/declare-it/README.md

 -   📜 Legible and distinctive compile-time errors, including the test case that failed.
 -   🪄 Keeps track of tests by registering them with your test framework!

-Here’s what it looks like:
+Here’s what using it looks like:

 ```ts
 import { declare, type, type_of } from "declare-it"